 Use the form below to book your place.
 In the 'message' bit, please write your voice type.

-Please make cheques for £25 payable to Merton Priory Trust and send them to
+Please make cheques for £25 payable to K. R. Hawks and send them to Katie Hawks, 128 Western Road, Lewes BN7 1RR.

 It's good to know numbers in advance (it helps with food!), but if you have only just discovered this workshop and would like to turn up on the day, that's fine, too.